 It is trendy to speak about creative cities today – about cities with huge creative potential, cities where people think, plan and act with imagination.
 Often such cities tend to be filled with hordes of artists, some successful but most – living in poverty and step by step nearing full disillusionment.

-At the end of the 13th century the governors of Florence were increasingly dissatisfied with the fact that, contrary to its competitors (Pisa, Genoa, Lucca, Siena and others), city did not have a proper cathedral.
+At the end of the 13th century the governors of Florence were increasingly dissatisfied with the fact that, contrary to its competitors (Pisa, Genoa, Lucca, Siena, and others), the city did not have a proper cathedral.

-The old cathedral – Santa Reparata – was built in the early 5th century AD.
-This old building was crumbling and became too small for the fast growing city.
+The old Florence cathedral – Santa Reparata – was built in the early 5th century AD.
+This old building was crumbling and became too small for the fast-growing city.

-It was decided to build the new cathedral in the site of the old one.
-In fact, Santa Reparata was included in the new building, the new cathedral was built over it, and then – in 1375 – the old cathedral was demolished.
+It was decided to build the new cathedral on the site of the old one.
+In fact, Santa Reparata was included in the new building, the new Florence Cathedral was built over it, and then – in 1375 – the old cathedral was demolished.

 The build history of Florence Cathedral is as follows:

-- 1294 – construction of the cathedral approved, design of the great Arnolfo di Cambio is selected.
-Cathedral was designed in Italian Gothic style, as a basilica with three naves and enormous, octagonal dome.
-Di Cambio planned to build a dome of unseen, gargantuan size – but even this was increased in the later times.
+- 1294 – construction of the cathedral was approved, design of the great Arnolfo di Cambio was selected.
+Cathedral was designed in Italian Gothic style, as a basilica with three naves and an enormous, octagonal dome.
+Di Cambio planned to build a dome of unseen, gargantuan size – but even this was increased in later times.

 - 1296 – around 1310 – construction under the guidance of di Cambio.

-- 1331 – remains of Saint Zenobius are found in the old cathedral.
+- 1331 – remains of Saint Zenobius were found in the old Florence Cathedral.
 St. Zenobius was the first bishop of Florence (337 – 417).
 He reportedly resurrected several dead people, including a child overrun by a cart.
-This find is seen as miracle and serves as impetus to renew active construction of the cathedral.
+This find is seen as a miracle and serves as an impetus to renew the active construction of the cathedral.

-- 1337 – 1348 – after the death of Giotto his assistant Andrea Pisano takes over the works.
-Giovanni di Lapo Ghini takes over the lead for a while in 1344.
+- 1337 – 1348 – after the death of Giotto his assistant Andrea Pisano took over the works.
+Giovanni di Lapo Ghini took over the lead for a while in 1344.

-- 1348 – Black Death comes to Florence, half of people in the city die.
-Pisano dies, presumably from plague.
-Works were stopped and death of many artists and their patrons slowed down the development of arts in Italy.
-Many works of art following the epidemy show apocalyptic themes, grotesque figures.
+- 1348 – Black Death comes to Florence, and half of the people in the city die.
+Pisano dies, presumably from the plague.
+Works were stopped and the death of many artists and their patrons slowed down the development of arts in Italy.
+Many works of art following the epidemy show apocalyptic themes, and grotesque figures.

-1349 (1351) – 1364 – construction is resumed, led by Francesco Talenti.
-He completed campanile, started redesign to make the cathedral larger – but finally was dismissed after much criticism and complaints.
-Lower part of the facade is built.
+1349 (1351) – 1364 – construction was resumed, led by Francesco Talenti.
+He completed the campanile, and started redesigning to make the Florence Cathedral larger – but finally was dismissed after much criticism and complaints.
+The lower part of the facade was built.

-- 1364 – 1370 – Giovanni di Lapo Ghini takes over the works, expands the size of the planned dome from 36 to 41 m.
+- 1364 – 1370 – Giovanni di Lapo Ghini took over the works and expanded the size of the planned dome from 36 to 41 m.

-- 1367 – Neri di Fioravante proposes interesting structural innovations which mark the departure from Gothic style to a new thinking in architecture – the future Renaissance style.
-He proposes a design which allows to avoid the use of buttresses – traditional detail in Gothic architecture.
-Italian architects disliked buttresses and use of this architectural detail was forbidden in Florence.
-Fioravante and his collegues propose to build a dome of similar size to the dome of Pantheon in Rome.
-Knowledge about the technology for its construction is lost – but they are confident that sooner or later it will be found.
+- 1367 – Neri di Fioravante proposed interesting structural innovations which mark the departure from Gothic style to a new thinking in architecture – the future Renaissance style.
+He proposed a design that allowed him to avoid the use of buttresses – traditional detail in Gothic architecture.
+Italian architects disliked buttresses and the use of this architectural detail was forbidden in Florence.
+Fioravante and his colleagues proposed to build a dome of similar size to the dome of the Pantheon in Rome.
+Knowledge about the technology for its construction was lost – but they were confident that sooner or later it will be found.

-- 1380 – the nave of the cathedral is built after the removal of the old Santa Reparata cathedral.
+- 1380 – the nave of the cathedral was built after the removal of the old Santa Reparata cathedral.

-- 1419 – a competition is announced to build the dome of Florence Cathedral.
-Two engineers enter the competition – Lorenzo Ghiberti and Filippo Brunelleschi, long time rivals.
-Brunelleschi wins.
-Giorgio Vasari wrote that one of the tasks for competing architects was – to make and egg stand vertically on a marble plate.
+- 1419 – a competition was announced to build the dome of Florence Cathedral.
+Two engineers entered the competition – Lorenzo Ghiberti and Filippo Brunelleschi, long time rivals.
+Brunelleschi won.
+Giorgio Vasari wrote that one of the tasks for competing architects was – to make an egg stand vertically on a marble plate.
 Brunelleschi simply hit one end of the egg – and left it standing on the marble plate.

 - March 25, 1436 – cathedral is consecrated.

-- 1436 – 1469 – large lantern with copper ball on the top of dome is built, already after the death of Brunelleschi in 1446.
-It is possible that the young Leonardo da Vinci is working at it as an apprentice.
-Da Vinci is much impressed by the machine drawings of Brunelleschi and makes some outlines to remember these designs.
+- 1436 – 1469 – large lantern with the copper ball on the top of the dome was built, already after the death of Brunelleschi in 1446.
+It is possible that the young Leonardo da Vinci was working at it as an apprentice.
+Da Vinci was much impressed by the machine drawings of Brunelleschi and made some outlines to remember these designs.

-- 1568 – 1579 – interior of the dome is covered with one of the largest frescoes in the world.
+- 1568 – 1579 – the interior of the dome was covered with one of the largest frescoes in the world.

-- 1587 – 1588 – the unfinished facade of the cathedral is removed as totally outmoded.
-Competitions for new design fail and cathedral stands bare until the 19th century.
+- 1587 – 1588 – the unfinished facade of the cathedral was removed as totally outmoded.
+Competitions for new designs failed and cathedrals stood bare until the 19th century.

-- 1864 – 1887 – new competition for the construction of facade is held.
-Neo-Gothic design of Emilio de Fabris wins and works are finished after his death by Luigi del Moro.
+- 1864 – 1887 – a new competition for the construction of the facade was held.
+Neo-Gothic design of Emilio de Fabris won and works were finished after his death by Luigi del Moro.

 Cathedral in the plan has a form of Latin cross.
 It is 153 m long and 90 m wide at the crossing.

-This building was that ambitious that a new approach in architecture had to be invented – it marked the departure from the Gothic style and beginnings of the Renaissance architecture.
+This building was so ambitious that a new approach to architecture had to be invented – it marked the departure from the Gothic style and the beginnings of Renaissance architecture.

-Structurally it belongs to Gothic style except for the dome which is forerunner of Renaissance style.
+Structurally it belongs to the Gothic style except for the dome which is a forerunner of the Renaissance style.

-The most surprising part of the cathedral is its dome.
-It looks oversized if compared to the rest of the cathedral and it was the largest dome in the world until 1881, with a diameter 45.52 m and height – 90 m.
-It remains the largest masonry dome of the world up to this day.
+The most surprising part of the Florence Cathedral is its dome.
+It looks oversized if compared to the rest of the cathedral and it was the largest dome in the world until 1881, with a diameter of 45.52 m and a height – of 90 m.
+This remains the largest masonry dome in the world up to this day.